Common Server Issues and How to Fix Them

 The Problem:

-Server downtime is one of the most frustrating issues for businesses and users alike.
-It occurs when your server becomes unavailable, preventing users from accessing your website or application.
-Downtime can result from hardware failures, software bugs, or even cyberattacks.
+Server downtime occurs when your server becomes unavailable, preventing users from accessing your website or application.
+This can be caused by hardware failures, software crashes, or network issues.

 How to Fix It: